lunarc/lunarc_docs/docs/users_guide/users_guide_example_openmp_2.md

 A cluster with multicore nodes such as Alarik is a natural environment to execute parallel codes deploying both MPI and OpenMP threads.
 When running such applications the optimal number of MPI-tasks and OpenMP threads to place on a node can depend highly on the details of the application.
-In particular for application which make many references to main memory and the programmer has not implemented a proper “first touch data allocation” it is typically **best to have 2 or 4 threads** per MPI task on an Alarik node.
+In particular, for applications that make many references to main memory and the programmer has not implemented a proper “first touch data allocation” it is typically **best to have 2 or 4 threads** per MPI task on an Alarik node.
 Together with a proper binding of your MPI tasks to the “numa-islands”, this will ensure memory locality for your code.
 For the below syntax you have to use **version 1.8.3 or newer** of the OpenMPI library.

-In the following we give a simple example script to run a MPI-OpenMP hybrid named simul_hyb on 2 nodes using 10 tasks and 4 threads per task.
+In the following, we give a simple example script to run a MPI-OpenMP hybrid named simul_hyb on 2 nodes using 10 tasks and 4 threads per task.
 The tasks and their threads will be bound to the *numa-islands*, minimising cc-numa effects.

 ```bash
 #!/bin/bash